chrisminnick/ai-coding-activity/README.md

 In this part, you'll create a short (10-minute) presentation and show off your work.

-1. Use ChatGPT to generate slides for a presentation about your app / game.
+1. Use your AI tool to generate slides for a presentation about your app / game.
 Here are some questions to think about as you're creating your presentation:

 - What was the most challenging part of this activity?
 - What was the most fun part of this activity?